Know-how

 Part 4, Conformance

-Part 5, Reference software (Java and C implementations are available)
+Part 5, Reference software (Java and C implementations

-Part 6, Compound image file format (document imaging, for pre-press and fax-like applications, etc.)
+Part 6, Compound image file format (document imaging,

 Part 7 has been abandoned